-Field B: Total Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail that could have been filed via the Internet because they met the criteria for applying online.
+Field B: Total Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications submitted by telephone, in person through a local SSA field office, or by mail which could have been filed via the Internet because they met the criteria for applying online.

 Field C: Internet Social Security Retirement Insurance Applications, indicates the number of retirement insurance applications filed via the Internet.

 Field D: Percentage Filed via the Internet, Field C divided by Field B expressed as a percentage.
 This is the percentage of Social Security Retirement Insurance Applications filed via the Internet.